 Fostering versus adoption

+So, how do you know whether fostering or adoption is the right path for you?
 In many ways, both have similar processes.
-People wanting to step into the role of caring for children who have been left vulnerable and traumatised must be aware of the changes this will make in their own lives.
+People wanting to step into the role of caring for children who may have been left vulnerable and traumatised must be aware of the changes this will make in their own lives.
 They also have to be deemed able to care for, love, and look after the child in a way that will create a positive life experience.

 One major difference between fostering and adoption is that of demand.
-There are approximately 80,000 children and young people in foster care in the UK.
-Of these, 8,000 need a foster home.
-Because there is a shortage of foster carers across the country these 8,000 children are in a very precarious situation.
+There are approximately 75,000 children and young people in foster care in the UK.
+Of these, 6,800 need a foster home.
+Because there is a shortage of foster carers across the country, these 6,800 children are in a very precarious situation.

 It is not possible to crowd them all into approved foster homes.
 It is stressful and frightening for young people who have been removed from their families without having to wait for a foster home.

-On the other hand, there are about 4,000 children available for adoption every year.
+On the other hand, there are about 6,000 children in need of adoption every year.